-Professor Jayashri Kulkarni MBBS, MPM, FRANZCP, PhD – Board Chair
+Professor Jayashri Kulkarni MBBS, MPM, FRANZCP, PhD, AM – Board Chair

 Professor Jayashri Kulkarni, MBBS, MPM, FRANZCP, PhD was appointed as the chair of Kilvington’s Board in April 2012.
 She is an Old Kilvonian and has two daughters, both who have graduated from Kilvington.
 Jayashri has had a long and distinguished career working at Monash University specialising in the field of mental health.
 She is currently the Professor and Director of the Monash Alfred Psychiatry Research Centre.

 An expert in Women’s Mental Health, Jayashri was elected the President of the International Association of Women’s Mental Health, a role she commenced in 2017.

 Jayashri was awarded an Order of Australia (AM) as part of the Queen’s Birthday Awards 2019 for her outstanding contribution to medicine in the field of psychiatry.

 Gail Bergmann, Bachelor of Business (Accounting), Member of Institute of Chartered Accountants, Australia